wonderalarmsupport/Wonder-Alarm/PRIVACY_POLICY.md

 non-personalized ads, depending on your location and consent choices (where required by law, such as in the EEA/UK).

+Device Permissions Required
+To function properly as a reliable alarm clock, Wonder Alarm requires the following system permissions.
+We only use these permissions to provide the core functionality of the app, and no data from them is ever collected or transmitted:
+* **Exact Alarm (SCHEDULE_EXACT_ALARM):** Required to trigger your alarms precisely at the exact second you have set them.
+* **Notification Permission:** Required to display the active alarm status in your status bar and to trigger heads-up alerts.
+* **Battery Optimization Bypass (REQUEST_IGNORE_BATTERY_OPTIMIZATIONS):** Required to prevent the Android Operating System from putting the app to sleep, ensuring that your alarms will ring reliably even if the phone is in deep sleep (Doze mode).
+* **System Alert Window / Draw Over Other Apps:** Required to display the full-screen alarm dismiss interface over your lock screen or other running applications when an alarm goes off.

 Data Sharing
 The Service Provider does not sell your personal data.
 Information may be shared with third-party service providers strictly for the following purposes: